leinad520/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic html is using universally recognized tag names, rather than custom tag names that only the author would understand.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+1) block elements will be on top of each other, while inline elements are on the same row.
+2) block takes up the full width, while inline only takes up the needed width.

 3. What are the 4 areas of the box model?

+margin, border, padding, content.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+This works on the vertical axis.

 5. Explain why git is valuable to a team of developers.

+Git lets you do version control, so you can revert to a prior version if needed.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.